top of page

 Families Trust You

 U-LAUNCH: Childhood Development Home is a licensed family day system.
 Our brand stands for trust in the early childhood community.
 Our Childhood Development Homes align with VDOE licensed family day home standards and U-LAUNCH: Childhood Development Homes Association's Standard Operating Procedures.
-Our Certificate of Association is a required posting in all childhood development homes.
-Childhood Development Homes that are branded with our Certificate of Association shows trust and inherits the added advantage of trusted goodwill with families.
+Our Certificate of Approval is a required posting in all childhood development homes.
+Childhood Development Homes that are branded with our Certificate of Approval shows trust and inherits the added advantage of trusted goodwill with families.

 Division of Childhood Development